 - Size of the Placenta: An inherently large placenta can even be one of the causes of the placenta previa.

 Treatment for Low-lying Placenta in Pregnancy

 The treatment suggested for this condition will differ for pregnant women.
 The treatment offered will also depend on the health of the mother and the baby.
-If placenta previa is diagnosed in the early phase of pregnancy, it may even resolve on its own.
+If placenta previa is diagnosed in the early phase of pregnancy and is partial placenta previa, it may even resolve on its own.

 The treatment protocol is decided on the basis of the amount of bleeding.
 The doctor restricts activities and advises bed rest in case of light bleeding.
 In certain cases of heavy bleeding, blood transfusion is suggested as an important part of the treatment procedure.
 Often medicines are given to the mother to prevent early labour and premature delivery, and to help complete at least 36-weeks gestation.

 For a patient with Rh-negative blood type, doctors provide RhoGAM as a special medicine.
-It is given both during and after pregnancy, and it works by blocking the immune system from recognising the antigens.
+It is given both during and after pregnancy, and it works by blocking the immune system from recognizing the antigens.
 It is given via an intramuscular injection.
-In most cases, pregnant women develop an anti-D during pregnancy only after 28 weeks of gestation which is why Rhogam is majorly given after 28 weeks of pregnancy.
+In most cases, pregnant women require an anti-D during pregnancy only after 28 weeks of gestation. which is why Rhogam is majorly given after 28 weeks of pregnancy.

 Medication – There is no specific medication offered as a cure for placenta previa.
 Doctors recommend iron supplements, as the pregnant woman may become anaemic due to heavy blood loss.
 Some drugs and supplements that may be prescribed by the doctor are mentioned below –

 - Magnesium Sulphate – To delay preterm labour.